Sidshx/hardware_for_AI/Challenges/week3/Readme.md

   `Q_new = (1–α)*Q_curr + α*(R + γ*Q_max)`
 - **Direct Write**: Write Q_new back to SRAM cell → no full-table copy

-## Also it generated System Verilog code for the HW implementation
+## Q. Generate System Verilog code for the HW implementation
 gpt.sv